-The Human Services Quality Framework (HSQF) is the Department of Communities, Disability Services and Seniors system for assessing and promoting improvement in the quality of human services delivered with departmental investment.
+The Human Services Quality Framework (HSQF) is the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships’s (DSDSATSIP) system for assessing and promoting improvement in the quality of human services delivered with departmental investment.
 The HSQF was developed in collaboration with the non-government sector to maintain important safeguards for people using services while streamlining quality requirements.

 Free QCOSS support includes:

-- One-on-one or small group support – to assist organisations that are new to HSQF to implement a quality system and prepare for their quality assessment activities.
+We can assist organisations that are new to HSQF to implement a quality system and prepare for their quality assessment activities.
 Organisations can contact QCOSS for support or be referred by their departmental contract officer.
-Apply for support here.

-- A range of HSQF specific information and resources available online through the Community Door website – this includes the HSQF eTraining course (you need to register for an account to access this course).
+Free resources available online through the Community Door website.
+This includes a free HSQF eTraining course (you need to register for a free account to access this course).

 COVID-19 and the Human Services Quality Framework